EpistasisLab/tpot/docs_sources/using.md

 }
 ```

+- Alternatively, use a template string including `PytorchLRClassifier` or `PytorchMLPClassifier` while loading the TPOT-NN configuration dictionary.

 Neural network models are notorious for being extremely sensitive to their initialization parameters, so you may need to heavily adjust `tpot.nn` configuration dictionaries in order to attain good performance on your dataset.

+A simple example of using TPOT-NN is shown in [examples](/tpot/examples/).

 ## Important caveats